It is important we all know how to look after ourselves whether we have a self-limiting minor ailment or a long-term condition.

 If exercise were a pill, it would be one of the most cost-effective drugs ever invented.
 Find out how you could benefit from being more physically active from NHS Choices.

-Your pharmacist is trained to give advice on a range of issues including the management of minor ailments.
+Your pharmacy team of health professionals are all trained to give advice on a range of issues including the management of minor ailments.

-Many have now adapted their premises to provide individual consultation rooms giving a confidential environment for patients to discuss their medication or condition as necessary.
+Many pharmacies provide individual consultation rooms giving a confidential environment for patients to discuss their medication or condition as necessary.

 A lot of pharmacies are now open extended hours when other services may not be available – this includes some opening late into the night and Sundays and Bank Holidays.